How to help someone having a panic attack

 Set clear boundaries about what you are and aren't willing to do to help them.
 For instance, you can tell them that you’re there for them if they need someone to talk to, but that you won’t be available when you’re in class or at work.

-Make sure you keep up with your social life and activities that you love, especially if supporting your friend is starting to get you down
+Make sure you keep up with your social life and activities that you love, especially if supporting your friend is starting to get you down.
+Learn more about how to look after yourself when caring for someone else.

 If looking after your friend starts to take an emotional toll, talk to someone you trust about how you feel.